The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/1-node.md

 ### `npm init -y`

-* When working on a new Node project, it is common to set up the `package.json` file prior to installing any depedencies.
+* When working on a new Node project, it is common to set up the `package.json` file prior to installing any dependencies.
 * This can be done using the command `npm init` which will ask you some questions to generate a `package.json` file.

 ```json